Skip to main content

 General characteristics of joint taxation

 Regulations: Art.
-84 Law Personal Income Tax
+84 Law Income Tax

 Regardless of other particularities that will be indicated in the corresponding chapters of this Manual, the joint taxation regime has the following general characteristics:

-The negative items determined in joint taxation will be offset, in the case of subsequent individual taxation, exclusively by those taxpayers to whom they correspond, in accordance with the rules on individualization of income contained in the Personal Income Tax Law .
+Negative items determined in joint taxation will be offset, in the case of subsequent individual taxation, exclusively by those taxpayers to whom they correspond, in accordance with the rules on individualization of income contained in the Personal Income Tax Law .

 • Minimum for taxpayer disability.